magic/core/README.md

 ##### 0.0.16 - unreleased
 * modules/MenuItem: only add submenu ul if submenu has items.length > 0
+* link menu parent .to only gets prepended to link.to if link.to starts with - or #, not if it starts with /.

 ##### 0.0.17 - unreleased
 ...